plume-lib/trigger-travis/README.md

 `TRAVIS_ACCESS_TOKEN` is, or (in the example) `~/private/.travis-access-token` contains, the Travis access token.

+`MESSAGE` is a string that will be displayed by Travis's web interface.
+(When you push a commit, Travis uses the commit message; `trigger-travis` lets you customize the message.)

 ## Travis access token

 Your Travis access token is the text after "Your access token is " in